iekeng/Store/README.md

 inventory/ - project directory
   ├── models.py - defines the models for inventory items and suppliers
+  ├── management
+  │   ├── commands
+  │   │   ├── create_employee_group
   ├── views.py - defines the views for the API
   ├── serializers.py - defines the serializers for the API
   ├── urls.py - defines the URLs for the API
   ├── tests.py - defines the tests for the API
   ├── requirements.txt - lists the dependencies for the project
   └── README.md - this file